MattScop/calculator/README.md

 our DOM manipulation skills and our overall knowledge with what we have learned so far.

-As always, I took a step further and added a few more teaks like scientific notation, on/off button...
+As always, I took a step further and added a few more tweaks like scientific notation, on/off button...

 **IT CAN BE USED ON MOBILE TOO**